hasanuzzamanbe/wp-boilerplate-vue-with-vite/README.md

 On production you only need
 - assets
 - includes
-- wp-plugin-with-vue-tailwind.php (plugin Entry file)
+- wp-boilerplate-vue-with-vite.php (plugin Entry file)

 # Development Helping Docs: